Wild Namibia Family Camping Adventure

 Wild Namibia Family Camping Adventure 10 Days

 The 10 day Family Adventure is a safari that has been specially designed for families with small children.
 Experience the most beautiful dunes in the world, vast stretches of mountainous vistas, Himba tribesmen and countless wild animals.
-The minimum age on this itinerary is 5 years and there is a discounted price for all children 12 years and under.
+The minimum age on this itinerary is 5 years and all children aged 12 years and under can travel for half price.
 The driving distances have been kept to a minimum, (not easy in a huge country like Namibia and there are still a few long drives), and as many sites as possible are included that will appeal to adults and children alike.

 This 10 day adventure is operated as a camping tour, staying in good sized tents which are provided with mattresses and covers, chairs with backrests, tables, washstands, cutlery and crockery.
 Sleeping bags for the winter months may be hired or you are welcome to bring your own.
 Participation may be required for the set up of your tent but everything else including meals and camp duties will be taken care of for you.
 The trip also includes two nights in accommodation in the coastal town of Swakopmund.